BenGregory23/BenGregory23/ReadMe.md

 ###

-<p align="left">I'm Ben Gregory, here's some stuff about me : <br><br>- 🔭 I’m looking for a job as fullstack or web developer<br>- 📚 I'm currently learning Go and React Native<br>- ⚡ In my free time I like to solve stuff on LeetCode and create countless sideprojects.</p>
+<p align="left">I'm Ben Gregory, here's some stuff about me : <br><br>- 🔭 I work a as as fullstack developer at SII Group<br>- 📚 I'm currently learning Go and React Native<br>- ⚡ In my free time I like to solve stuff on LeetCode and create countless sideprojects.</p>

 ###